CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Accessing encrypted sensitive data within SD Desktop

-As the virtual Desktop is isolated from the internet, the only way to access data for analysis is utilizing a specific application called _Data Gateway_.
+As the virtual Desktop is isolated from the internet, the only way to access data for analysis is by utilizing a specific application called _Data Gateway_.
 This application will allow you to access encrypted data stored in SD Connect or a specific dataset for which you have been granted access via SD Apply for re-use.
 Encrypted files will be **visible in read-only mode (similarly to opening a pdf file or streaming a YouTube video)**.
 This solution allows you to process large amounts of data without storing any copy on your virtual Desktop.